samsonyuenhk/main/_pages/publications.md

 ### State-Society Relations in Greater China

 - Lee, Francis LF, Samson Yuen, and Gary KY Tang.
 2025. **Adaptation and resilience: How pro-democracy protesters respond to autocratisation in Hong Kong.** _Journal of Contemporary Asia_ 55(5): 801-821. [doi: 10.1080/00472336.2024.2424173](https://doi.org/10.1080/00472336.2024.2424173)
 - - Samson Yuen & Karita Kan.
-2021.
-  **Of Mad Cows and Dead Pigs: Negotiating Food Safety and Sovereignty in Taiwan**
+2021. **Of Mad Cows and Dead Pigs: Negotiating Food Safety and Sovereignty in Taiwan.** _Geopolitics_.
-  _Geopolitics_.
 27(5)
 - Samson Yuen.
-2021.
-  **Native-Place Networks and Political Mobilization: The Case of Post-handover Hong Kong**
+2021. **Native-Place Networks and Political Mobilization: The Case of Post-handover Hong Kong.** _Modern China_.
-  _Modern China_.
 47(5): 510-539.
   - *ICAS 2021 Best Article Prize on Global Hong Kong Studies*
   - *The Academy of Hong Kong Studies 2021 Outstanding Paper Award*
 - Samson Yuen & Edmund W. Cheng.
-2020.
-  **Deepening the State: The Dynamics of China’s United Front Work in Post-Handover Hong Kong**
-  _Communist and Post-communist Studies_.
+2020. **Deepening the State: The Dynamics of China’s United Front Work in Post-Handover Hong Kong.** _Communist and Post-communist Studies_.
 53(4): 136-154.
 - Francis L. F. Lee, Samson Yuen, Gary Tang & Edmund W. Cheng.
-2020.
-  **Five Demands and (Not Quite) Beyond**
-  _Communist and Post-communist Studies_ 53(4): 22-40.
+2020. **Five Demands and (Not Quite) Beyond.** _Communist and Post-communist Studies_ 53(4): 22-40.
 - Samson Yuen.
-2020.
-  **Delivering Services in China’s Fragmented Local State: The Procurement of Social Work NGOs in Guangzhou**
-  _China Review_ 20(4): 159–188.
+2020. **Delivering Services in China’s Fragmented Local State: The Procurement of Social Work NGOs in Guangzhou.** _China Review_ 20(4): 159–188.
 - Samson Yuen & Edmund W. Cheng.
-2020.
-  **Between High Autonomy and Sovereign Control in a Subnational Island Jurisdiction: The Paradox of Hong Kong under ‘One Country, Two Systems’**
-  _Island Studies Journal_ 15(1): 131-150.
+2020. **Between High Autonomy and Sovereign Control in a Subnational Island Jurisdiction: The Paradox of Hong Kong under ‘One Country, Two Systems’.** _Island Studies Journal_ 15(1): 131-150.
 - Samson Yuen & Sanho Chung.
-2019.
-  **Explaining Localism in Post-handover Hong Kong: An Eventful Approach**
+2019. **Explaining Localism in Post-handover Hong Kong: An Eventful Approach.** _China Perspectives_.
-  _China Perspectives_.
 3: 19-29.
 - Samson Yuen & Edmund W. Cheng.
-2018.
-  **Rethinking Contentious Politics in Hong Kong: Change and Continuity**
-  _Hong Kong Studies_.
+2018. **Rethinking Contentious Politics in Hong Kong: Change and Continuity.** _Hong Kong Studies_.
 1(1): 7-25.
 - Samson Yuen.
-2018.
-  **Negotiating Service Activism in China: The Impact of NGOs’ Institutional Embeddedness in the Local State**
-  _Journal of Contemporary China_.
+2018. **Negotiating Service Activism in China: The Impact of NGOs’ Institutional Embeddedness in the Local State.** _Journal of Contemporary China_.
 27(111): 406-427.
 - Karita Kan & Samson Yuen.
-2018.
-  **Visceral Politics: Food and Risk in China-Taiwan Relations**
+2018. **Visceral Politics: Food and Risk in China-Taiwan Relations.** _China Information_.
-  _China Information_.
 32(3): 443-462.
 - Samson Yuen.
-2015.
-  **Friend or Foe?
-The Diminishing Space of China’s Civil Society**
+2015. **Friend or Foe?
+The Diminishing Space of China’s Civil Society.** _China Perspectives_.
-  _China Perspectives_.
 3: 51-56.
 - Samson Yuen.
-2015.
-  **Becoming a Cyber Power: China’s Cybersecurity Upgrades and its Consequences**
+2015. **Becoming a Cyber Power: China’s Cybersecurity Upgrades and its Consequences.** _China Perspectives_.
-  _China Perspectives_.
 2: 53-58.
 - Samson Yuen.
-2015.
-  **Hong Kong After the Umbrella Movement: An Uncertain Future for the ‘One Country Two Systems’**
+2015. **Hong Kong After the Umbrella Movement: An Uncertain Future for the ‘One Country Two Systems’.** _China Perspectives_.
-  _China Perspectives_.
 1: 49-53.
 - Samson Yuen.
-2014.
-  **Taming the ‘Foreign Tigers’: China’s Anti-Trust Crusade against Multinational Companies**
+2014. **Taming the ‘Foreign Tigers’: China’s Anti-Trust Crusade against Multinational Companies.** _China Perspectives_.
-  _China Perspectives_.
 4: 53-59.
 - Samson Yuen.
-2014.
-  **Disciplining the Party: Xi Jinping’s Anti-Corruption Campaign and its Limits**
+2014. **Disciplining the Party: Xi Jinping’s Anti-Corruption Campaign and its Limits.** _China Perspectives_.
-  _China Perspectives_.
 3: 41-47.
 - Samson Yuen.
-2014.
-  **Under the Shadow of China: Beijing’s Policy towards Hong Kong and Taiwan in Comparative Perspective**
+2014. **Under the Shadow of China: Beijing’s Policy towards Hong Kong and Taiwan in Comparative Perspective.** _China Perspectives_.
-  _China Perspectives_.
 2: 69-76.
 - Samson Yuen.
-2014.
-  **China’s New Rural Land Reform?
-Assessment and Prospects**
+2014. **China’s New Rural Land Reform?
+Assessment and Prospects.** _China Perspectives_.
-  _China Perspectives_.
 1: 61-65.
 - Samson Yuen.
-2013.
-  **Debating Constitutionalism in China: Dreaming of a Liberal Turn**
+2013. **Debating Constitutionalism in China: Dreaming of a Liberal Turn.** _China Perspectives_.
-  _China Perspectives_.
 4: 67-72.

 ---

-### Politics of Public Health
+### Public Health

 - Bobo H. P. Lau, Samson Yuen, Ricci P. H. Yue & Karen A. Grepin.
-2022.
-  **Understanding the Societal Factors of Vaccine Acceptance and Hesitancy: Evidence from Hong Kong**
+2022. **Understanding the Societal Factors of Vaccine Acceptance and Hesitancy: Evidence from Hong Kong.** _Public Health_.
-  _Public Health_.
 207: 39-45.
 - Siuyau Lee, Samson Yuen, Nick Or, Edmund W. Cheng & Ricci P. H. Yue.
-2022.
-  **COVID-19 Vulnerability, Policy Feedback, and Support for Immigration: Evidence from Asia**
-  _British Journal of Social Psychology_.
+2022. **COVID-19 Vulnerability, Policy Feedback, and Support for Immigration: Evidence from Asia.** _British Journal of Social Psychology_.
 61(4): 1124-1143.
 - Nick Or, Edmund W. Cheng, Ricci P. H. Yue & Samson Yuen.
-2021.
-  **Risk Perceptions, Anxiety and the Future of International Trade: A Cross-national Study of Public Trade Preferences in Asia under COVID-19**
-  _Journal of Elections, Public Opinion and Parties_.
+2021. **Risk Perceptions, Anxiety and the Future of International Trade: A Cross-national Study of Public Trade Preferences in Asia under COVID-19.** _Journal of Elections, Public Opinion and Parties_.
 31(1): 26–40.
 - Samson Yuen, Edmund W. Cheng, Nick Or, Karen A. Grepin, King-wa Fu, Ka Chun Yung & Ricci P. H. Yue.
-2021.
-  **A Tale of Two City-states: A Comparison of the State-led vs Civil Society-led Responses to COVID-19 in Singapore and Hong Kong**
-  _Global Public Health_.
+2021. **A Tale of Two City-states: A Comparison of the State-led vs Civil Society-led Responses to COVID-19 in Singapore and Hong Kong.** _Global Public Health_.
 16(8-9): 1283-1303.

 ---

 ## Edited Volume

 - Edmund W. Cheng & Samson Yuen.
-2018.
-  **The Epoch of Social Movement: Trajectory of Contentious Politics in Hong Kong 社運年代：香港抗爭政治的軌跡**
-  Hong Kong: Chinese University of Hong Kong Press.
+2018. **The Epoch of Social Movement: Trajectory of Contentious Politics in Hong Kong 社運年代：香港抗爭政治的軌跡.** Hong Kong: Chinese University of Hong Kong Press.
 [In Chinese]

 ---

 ## Book Chapters

 - Edmund W. Cheng & Samson Yuen.
-2021.
-  **Ant-Extradition Movement.**
-  In: Snow, David A., Della Porta, Donatella & Klandermans, Bert (eds). _The Wiley-Blackwell Encyclopedia of Social and Political Movements_.
+2021. **Ant-Extradition Movement.** In: Snow, David A., Della Porta, Donatella & Klandermans, Bert (eds). _The Wiley-Blackwell Encyclopedia of Social and Political Movements_.
 Malden: Wiley.
 - Chi-shun Fong & Samson Yuen.
-2021.
-  **Movement Leadership in an Era of Connective Action: A Study of Hong Kong’s Student-Led Umbrella Movement.**
-  In: Lorenzo Cini, Donatella della Porta, Cesar Guzman-Concha (eds). _Student Movements in Late Neoliberalism_.
+2021. **Movement Leadership in an Era of Connective Action: A Study of Hong Kong’s Student-Led Umbrella Movement.** In: Lorenzo Cini, Donatella della Porta, Cesar Guzman-Concha (eds). _Student Movements in Late Neoliberalism_.
 Palgrave Macmillan.
 - Samson Yuen.
-2019.
-  **Transgressive Politics in Occupy Mongkok.**
-  In: Ching Kwan Lee & Ming Sing (eds). _Take Back Our Future: An Eventful Sociology of the Hong Kong Umbrella Movement_.
+2019. **Transgressive Politics in Occupy Mongkok.** In: Ching Kwan Lee & Ming Sing (eds). _Take Back Our Future: An Eventful Sociology of the Hong Kong Umbrella Movement_.
 Ithaca, NY: Cornell University Press.
 - Samson Yuen.
-2019.
-  **From Repression to Attrition: State Responses towards the Umbrella Movement.**
-  In: Ngok Ma & Edmund W. Cheng (eds). _The Umbrella Movement: Civil Resistance and Contentious Space in Hong Kong_.
+2019. **From Repression to Attrition: State Responses towards the Umbrella Movement.** In: Ngok Ma & Edmund W. Cheng (eds). _The Umbrella Movement: Civil Resistance and Contentious Space in Hong Kong_.
 Amsterdam: Amsterdam University Press.

 ---

 ## Public Scholarship

 - Samson Yuen.
-2019.
-  **Hong Kong Protests: Why are People Demonstrating?
-How we Surveyed Protestors**
-  _Political Quarterly Blog_, October 16.
+2019. **Hong Kong Protests: Why are People Demonstrating?
+How we Surveyed Protestors.** _Political Quarterly Blog_, October 16.
 - Samson Yuen.
-2019.
-  **New research shows vast majority of Hong Kong protesters support more radical tactics**
-  _The Conversation_, September 2.
+2019. **New research shows vast majority of Hong Kong protesters support more radical tactics.** _The Conversation_, September 2.
 - Samson Yuen & Edmund W. Cheng.
-2015.
-  **Hong Kong’s Umbrella Protests Were More Than Just a Student Movement**
-  _ChinaFile_, July 1.
+2015. **Hong Kong’s Umbrella Protests Were More Than Just a Student Movement.** _ChinaFile_, July 1.
 - Edmund W. Cheng & Samson Yuen.
-2015.
-  **The Umbrella Movement: Contentious Politics on China’s Periphery**
-  _Twenty First Century Bimonthly_, 147, pp. 22-32.
+2015. **The Umbrella Movement: Contentious Politics on China’s Periphery.** _Twenty First Century Bimonthly_, 147, pp. 22-32.
 [In Chinese]
 - Samson Yuen.
-2015.
-  **Youth participation in Hong Kong’s Occupy Movement: How to formulate post-Occupy youth policy?**
-  _Policy Bulletin, The Hong Kong Council of Social Service_, 18.
+2015. **Youth participation in Hong Kong’s Occupy Movement: How to formulate post-Occupy youth policy?** _Policy Bulletin, The Hong Kong Council of Social Service_, 18.
 [In Chinese]
 - Siu Yau Lee & Samson Yuen.
-2015.
-  **How is Self-reliance Possible?
-An Analysis of Hawker Policy and the Privatization of the Link REIT**
-  _Journal of Local Discourse 2013-2014_.
+2015. **How is Self-reliance Possible?
+An Analysis of Hawker Policy and the Privatization of the Link REIT** _Journal of Local Discourse 2013-2014_.
 [In Chinese]

 ---